sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ![Settings menu in Docker Desktop](screenshots/training-docker-image-settings-arrow.png)

-From here, navigate to the "Resources" tab and select the number of CPUs and amount of RAM you would like your container to have access to.
+From here, navigate to the _Resources_ tab and select the number of CPUs and amount of RAM you would like your container to have access to.
 In this example, we have selected 2 CPUs and 8 GB RAM, as well as 2 GB swap memory (amount of memory that Docker can "swap" in to avoid running out of memory).

 ![Settings for Docker Desktop Resources](screenshots/docker-resources.png)